Carsinalys/React-Express/README.md

-# MoGo

-my first propgect on react
+propgect on express with react, database is mongoDB